-He was still searching from his very soul for a better understanding of who he was and why.
+He was still searching deeply for a better understanding of who he was and why.

 We always had a nighttime routine before bed, usually involving singing songs and sometimes involving a game or two.
 We still do that.
 When Nicholas was 10 or 11, I had this idea to try to build his verbal communication skills by having him practice asking me questions—three questions each night after singing and before he went to sleep.

-The first couple of nights he had no idea what I was talking about.
+The first two nights he had no idea what I was talking about.
 With his typical echolalia, he mimicked back questions I demonstrated for him as examples: “What’s your favorite ice cream, Poppa?”; “What games do you like, Poppa?”; and so on.

 But then he got it, and the very next night, he was ready.

-When it came time to ask a question, he rushedly asked, “Poppa, do you have autism?”
+When it came time to ask questions, he immediately asked, “Poppa, do you have autism?”

 In addition to being a question, it was such a completely original thought from Nicholas, like nothing I’d ever suggested to him.
 It was a profound question, advanced and intelligent but also almost an exclamation—of identity, of belonging, of longing—while he was on some level clearly trying to frame his autism’s meaning for himself.

-It was aching, too, and and I ached for him.
+It was aching, too, and I ached for him.

 And I had to tell him the truth: “No, I don’t have autism, Nicholas.
 But I’m so glad you do.
-You are wonderful, kind, and smart, you have taught me so much, and having autism is a part of who you are.
+You are wonderful, kind, and smart, you have taught me so much, and having autism is part of who you are.”

 Not every autistic has to embrace that aspect of their identity, their autism, as primary or even at all.
 There’s a choice, as we all have a choice about how we see ourselves and define ourselves and what we regard as important.

-I think getting to know some autistic children and, especially, going to autism camps helped him a great deal and made him feel less lonely and more confident about himself.
-Later on, having an autistic mentor and a much larger circle of autistic friends helped, as well.
+I think getting to know some autistic children and, especially, going to autism camps helped Nicholas a great deal and made him feel less lonely and more confident about himself.
+Later on, having an autistic mentor and a much larger circle of autistic friends helped, as well

 Autistic people do—just like everyone else.